Faculty Led Program Development

 Late August-early September

 - Make any necessary changes to the proposal, if applicable.
-Resubmit to Education Abroad for final approval, if applicable
+Resubmit to Academic Department and Education Abroad for final approval, if applicable

 - Finalize program marketing materials and website information.
 Decide on application items and procedures with Education Abroad

 - Begin marketing if proposal is approved and budget is finalized (flyers, website, email list, class visits, info sessions, etc.)

 - Recruit students, conduct info sessions and class visits